Round-robin tournament: Terminology

-The term round-robin is derived from the French term ruban ('ribbon').
-Over time, the term became idiomized to robin.
+The term round-robin is derived from French: rond ('round') ruban ('ribbon') meant a petition signed in circular format, so no name is first or last.
+Over time, "ruban" became idiomized or corrupted to "robin".

 In a single round-robin schedule, each participant plays every other participant once.
 If each participant plays all others twice, this is frequently called a double round-robin.
-The term is rarely used when all participants play one another more than twice, and is never used when one participant plays others an unequal number of times, as is the case in almost all of the major North American professional sports leagues.
+Equivalent terms are seldom used when all participants play one another more than twice, and rarely when one participant plays others an unequal number of times, as is the case in almost all of the major North American professional sports leagues.

 In the United Kingdom, a round-robin tournament has been called an American tournament in sports such as tennis or billiards which usually have single-elimination (or "knockout") tournaments, although this is now rarely done.

 A round-robin tournament with four players is sometimes called "quad" or "foursome".

 Applications

+Pure round-robin

-In sports with a large number of competitive matches per season, double round-robins are common.
-Most association football leagues in the world are organized on a double round-robin basis, in which every team plays all others in its league once at home and once away.
-This system is also used in qualification for major tournaments such as the FIFA World Cup and the continental tournaments (e.g. UEFA European Championship, CONCACAF Gold Cup, AFC Asian Cup, CONMEBOL Copa América and CAF Cup of Nations).
+In sports with a large number of competitive matches per season, double round-robins with no post-seasons are common.
+Most domestic association football leagues in the world, as well as the CONMEBOL qualifiers for the FIFA World Cup, are organized on a double pure round-robin basis, in which every team plays all others in its league once at home and once away, with no conferences or post-seasons.
+The team with most points after the round-robin is declared the champion.
+If more than one team has the same amount of points, the most common tiebreakers are aggregate scores in matches between the tied teams, and aggregate scores across all matches in the tournament.

+Triple or quadruple round-robins were traditionally used in leagues with few teams, including the Danish Superliga and the Scottish Premiership.
+Such leagues later changed to a modified triple round-robin, where the top teams enter a final phase to play one additional match against each other.

+The format is also very common in rugby union, where it is used for domestic leagues and in national-team continental tournaments.

 There are also round-robin cricket, bridge, chess, draughts, go, ice hockey, curling, and Scrabble tournaments.
 The World Chess Championship decided in 2005 and in 2007 on an eight-player double round-robin tournament where each player faces every other player once as white and once as black.
-There has been several major international cricket tournaments held in this format including ICC events, including the 2025 ICC Champions Trophy.

-In a more extreme example, the KBO League in baseball plays a 16-fold round robin, with each of the 10 teams playing each other 16 times for a total of 144 games per team.

-LIDOM (Baseball Winter League in the Dominican Republic) plays an 18-fold round robin as a semi final tournament between four classified teams.